vengi-voxel/vengi/docs/Formats.md

 * `voxformat_withtexcoords`: Export texture coordinates
 * `voxformat_transform_mesh`: Apply the keyframe transform to the mesh

-Basic voxelization is supported for ply, gltf, stl and obj files, too.
+Basic voxelization is supported for ply, gltf, stl, bsp and obj files, too.
 The following [cvars](Configuration.md) can be modified here:

+* `voxformat_fillhollow`: Fill the inner parts of completely close objects
 * `voxformat_scale`: Scale the vertices on all axis by the given factor
 * `voxformat_scale_x`: Scale the vertices on X axis by the given factor
 * `voxformat_scale_y`: Scale the vertices on Y axis by the given factor